See how we create and launch brands, showcasing them to the world.

 Next, our team needed to design and test two websites, one for each role, that we would direct potential candidates too.
 The content on each site was a balance between informative and effective copy alongside captivating visuals.
 These lead-generating sites were designed to easily convert traffic into ’applicants’ by making the process of applying as simple and straightforward as possible.

 We used a combination of Facebook, Instagram and LinkedIn paid advertising to deliver tailored ads that appealed to our personas.
 Via a strategic plan of testing upwards of thirty-two ad sets, we honed our campaign, switching budget from lesser performing ads to those that were performing well.
 We only had two weeks to try and find a selection of suitable candidates, which meant we had to adapt our traditional testing method and condense it down significantly to ensure we were not only getting results, but at a reasonable cost.

 By being diligent, aggressive, and pragmatic in our social marketing campaign, we were able to pick off under performing ad elements.
 We started with graphics, as visual elements are usually the most significant factor in social media marketing.
 By checking results every day, we were able to quickly narrow our original eight visuals down to just two.

 After the best performing ad visuals were picked, we experimented increasingly with captions, narrowing 16 down to just three and eventually two in a matter of days.
 Finally, we came up with numerous demographics and groups to target and made continuous tweaks until our cost per impression was as low as possible.

 As you can see from the above statistics, we were able to not only reach 70,000 people, but also generated 2200 unique visits to our landing page.

-Despite the NHS running simultaneous campaigns across a number of platforms, including medical journals and job websites, Red Media’s social campaign delivered over half of the final candidates.
+Despite the NHS running simultaneous campaigns across a number of platforms, including medical journals and job websites, Red Media’s social campaign delivered over half of the interviewees as well as the successful candidate.
 We are excited to be working with them now on further social media recruitment projects.